 Slack for Scrum—making a difference in remote working

-Task management and development processes like Scrum are successfully tried-and-tested mechanisms, that smoothen the workflow of a business.
+Task management and development processes like the Scrum events in Agile are successfully tried-and-tested mechanisms, that smoothen the workflow of a business.
 However, it wasn't initially built keeping in mind a remote workspace.
 The traditional tools and techniques of Scrum are more office-friendly.
 Now, this was a major issue in remote working, until recent tech developments like Slack.

 Scrum ceremonies and their respective Scrum tools for Slack